-We love the idea of this gift, because it truly comes from the heart, far more thoughtful than anything they could buy in a store.
+We love this DIY gift idea because it truly comes from the heart, far more thoughtful than anything they could buy in a store.
 The kids are learning many valuable lessons, not the least of which is how to express their feelings, and the lucky recipients will undoubtedly be touched.
 Get out the tissues.
 These handwritten expressions of love will be treasured for years to come.

 There’s something about actually sitting and writing the list that forces them to decide what is really important to them and what they can do without.
 If they end up with a lot of things on the list, seeing it in writing helps them realize that Santa might not be able to fit it all in his sleigh, so it might be prudent to prioritize.
 Sometimes they surprise me with just one or two things.
 Sometimes they don’t have anything in mind and want Santa to surprise them.
 But once the letter goes in the mail, sorry, no changes allowed.
 That’s why you have to check it twice.

-One of the things we love about our personal stationery is that you can, well, personalize it, whether simply with your name or initials, or something as creative as a favorite verse, lyric, original writing or photo.
+One of the things we love about our personalized stationery is that you can, well, personalize it.
+The simplest way is to simply add your name or initials, but you can also add something as creative as a favorite verse, lyric, original writing or photo.
 Once the note card is printed, however, what’s inside is all up to you.
 There are a myriad of reasons to send a personal note, and lots of creative ways to make them even more personal.
 Not feeling very creative?
 Here are some of the more delightful note card ideas we’ve heard from our customers that we’re happy to pass along to you.

 - Include a gift card for your favorite coffee place with a note saying “Let’s have coffee!”